renpytom/bucketgames/README.md

 `uv run bucketgames [bucket] upload`

 Once complete, the site will be available at the public bucket URL.
+You may have to navigate to `[public bucket URL]/index.html`.